90% of acceptance decisions are based on your writing sample.

 Your ability to write and desire to improve are the most important factors of the admissions decision.
 That's why we require creative writing samples and a personal reflection essay as part of the application process.

 We make acceptance decisions based on following: Are you sensitive to language?
 Can you show us a story?
 Why do you want to write?
 Are you passionate and committed to being the best writer you can be?
 What motivates you to write?
 Why did you consider Wilkes?

 Once an application is received in its entirety, applicants will get a decision within 48 hours.

-Join our June cohort!
-Apply by May 15 to start this summer.
+Join our next cohort!
+Apply by December 15 to start in January 2018.